clj-r2dbc.impl.execute.stream

 When db is a ConnectionFactory, stream* acquires a connection at flow start

-and closes it via try/finally on completion, error, or cancellation.
+and closes it on completion, error, or cancellation (via close-conn-flow on

-When db is already a Connection, lifecycle is owned by the caller;
+the flow terminator).
+When db is already a Connection, lifecycle is owned by

 Backpressure: